LinkSheet/LinkSheet/PRIVACY.md

 The log will contain the LinkSheet version.

-Additionally, the both logs will include the device fingerprint by default.
+Additionally, both logs will include the device fingerprint by default.
 This fingerprint contains the device brand, device name, Android version, Android build id, Android version incremental id, user type (e.g. user) and